 No one species dominates here, and that’s why it is an ideal mid-summer destination because regardless of tides, wind, or sun, rarely is there a lack of species to chase.
 Permit, and some very large ones, are found here.
 The experienced guides know where the resident tarpon hang.
 And, the bonefish are plentiful in large schools ensuring anglers new to saltwater flats fishing have a good time.
 Fishing is a mix of wading the flats or being poled along in a skiff.
 Guides and anglers will create a fishing plan that best suits the conditions of the day.

-Yellow Dog has been sending anglers to Cuba since the 1990s—before it was the hip-and-happening angling “bucket list” destination.
-Mojitos, old cars, “revolucion,” un-touched fishing, and the like, make Cuba seem the country of superlatives.
-And, often times this is true.
+Mojitos, old cars, “revolution,” un-touched fishing, and the like, make Cuba seem the country of superlatives.
+And, oftentimes this is true.
 However, as a saltwater flats destination Cuba doesn’t escape the variables that make a salt trip so exciting—weather, water conditions, and fish behavior—in fact, if you are considering a trip to Cuba ease the stress of those variables by booking with Yellow Dog Flyfishing Adventures.
 We know the logistical challenges of travel to, and in, Cuba and pride ourselves in our experiences in this unique country.

 The fishing in mid-summer in Cuba is similar to other regions of the Caribbean.
 Bonefish are plentiful on the right tide, permit are elusive but around, and with experienced guides resident tarpon can be found, and for those anglers wanting to pursue the big tarpon, there are plenty of large silver kings patrolling the lagoons and beaches.
 The two destinations for mid-summer fishing in Cuba are Isla de la Juventud and Jardines de la Reina.